apache/spark/docs/sql-programming-guide.md

 of its descendants.
 To create a basic JavaSQLContext, all you need is a JavaSparkContext.

 {% highlight java %}
-JavaSparkContext ctx = ...; // An existing JavaSparkContext.
+JavaSparkContext sc = ...; // An existing JavaSparkContext.
-JavaSQLContext sqlCtx = new org.apache.spark.sql.api.java.JavaSQLContext(ctx);
+JavaSQLContext sqlCtx = new org.apache.spark.sql.api.java.JavaSQLContext(sc);
 {% endhighlight %}

 </div>